git-commit/csgo-server-helper-scripts/README.md

 # Tips
 ## Adjust your rates for 128 Tick gaming

+> Disclaimer: Only do this if you have a decent computer and a stable internet connection, otherwise your experience might suffer

-Add to you launch options: `-tickrate 128`
+Add to you launch options: `-tickrate 128` (right click on CS:GO in the Steam library -> Properties -> Set launch options)

 Create an `autoexec.cfg` in `<steam>\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` with the following contents: